ORNL-BTRIC/Autotune/README.md

 A fully functioning Ubuntu Linux Virtual Machine has been created with all dependencies to provide a quick demonstration of Autotune.
 Just VirtualBox and Vagrant are required to download and launch this image.
 * Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](http://www.vagrantup.com/downloads.html)
+  * Enable Virtualization Technology (VT-x) in BIOS
+  * All passwords for this system (including screen timeout) are `autotune`
+* Configure Vagrant
-* On a command line terminal, in a new directory of your choice, run
+  * On a command line terminal, in a new directory of your choice, run `vagrant init sanyalj/ornl-autotune` - this will create a Vagrantfile.
-  * `vagrant init sanyalj/ornl-autotune`<br>
-  This will create a Vagrantfile.
-Edit the Vagrantfile to add the following snippet within the `Vagrant.configure(2) do |config|` ... `end` section:
+  * Edit the Vagrantfile to add the following snippet within the `Vagrant.configure(2) do |config|` ... `end` section:
     ```
     # Config username
     config.ssh.username = "autotune"